Virginia Tech vs. NC State Women's Basketball Predictions & Picks - January 7

 NC State Schedule Analysis

-- The Wolfpack registered their best win of the season on November 25, when they took down the Colorado Buffaloes, who rank No. 5 in the AP's Top 25, by a score of 78-60.
+- The Wolfpack beat the No. 5-ranked Colorado Buffaloes, 78-60, on November 25, which goes down as their best victory of the season.

-- The Wolfpack have tied for the 11th-most Quadrant 1 victories in the country (two).
+- The Wolfpack have two wins against Quadrant 1 opponents, tied for the 12th-most in the country.

 NC State 2023-24 Best Wins